auth0/angular2-jwt/.github/ISSUE_TEMPLATE.md

 Please provide the following:

-- Version of the library being used
+- Version of angular2-jwt being used
 - Version of the platform or framework used, if applicable
 - Relevant environmental versions (language version, server software, OS version)
 - Browser version, if applicable